Inversity/SillyTavern-MCP-Servers-Universal/README.md

 Manage and auto‑register Model Context Protocol (MCP) servers inside SillyTavern.
 Start/stop servers, enable or disable their tools, and bulk import new server definitions directly from pasted JSON snippets.

 ---
+## ⚠️ WARNING
+**MCP servers can execute arbitrary commands and access your system resources.
+Using MCP servers without understanding what they do can be DANGEROUS.
+Always review server configurations before adding them.
+USE AT YOUR OWN RISK.**

+---
 ## Features
 - Server list with live status (Running / Stopped)
 - Start, Stop, Reload tools buttons per server